bingyangchen/KM-software/System Design/System Design 101.md

 A forward proxy is commonly used for:

-1. Protecting clients
+- Protecting clients
-2. Circumventing browsing restrictions
+- Circumventing browsing restrictions
-3. Blocking access to certain content
+- Blocking access to certain content

 A reverse proxy is a server that accepts a request from the client, forwards the request to web servers, and returns the results to the client as if the proxy server had processed the request.

 A reverse proxy is good for:

-1. Protecting servers
+- Protecting servers
-2. Load balancing
+- Load balancing
-3. Caching static contents
+- Caching static contents
-4. Encrypting and decrypting SSL communications
+- Encrypting and decrypting SSL communications

-### What are the common load-balancing algorithms?
+### What are the Common Load-Balancing Algorithms?

 The diagram below shows 6 common algorithms.